Noteshelf Review 2023

 The Quick Note feature will help you create notebooks at lightning speed.
 While you can customize your settings, the main idea here is to help you get from the main menu to the notetaking screen as fast as possible.

 You can even bypass the standard note-creation workflow entirely if you’re in a hurry.
-Just double-tap the notebook with the plus icon to skip the selection menu and immediately open a Quick Note.
+Just tap the + Quick Note button at the top of the screen to skip the selection menu and immediately open a Quick Note.

-Quick Notes generate and open a notebook with a random cover and a default white page so that you can start taking notes immediately.
+Quick Notes generate and open a notebook with a default white page so that you can start taking notes immediately.

 Unfortunately, using this feature can eventually lead to issues when it’s time to manage and organize your notes because your options to consolidate your notes will be limited (see the previous section for more detail).